 With so many people coming to RSS it is important that we grade some of the sessions by playing level so that everyone can enjoy the best experience possible.
 We have 5 different playing levels which are described below.

-Please read the descriptors for each level and work out which one suits you best.
-Pick the level where you can tick virtually all the boxes, especially those referring to speed of playing.
-Please don’t worry if you don’t exactly match one level; this is intended as a guide to help you pick the right tutorial/topic for your standard.
+Please read the requirements for each level carefully.
+Your level for RSS will be the one where you can tick all or virtually all the requirements for that level, especially those referring to speed of playing.
+For example, if you tick all the requirements for Level 3 and half of those for Level 4 then you should choose Level 3.
 Of course, as always, you may change groups once on the course if you and/or the tutor feel you are misplaced.

 • You play at least two sizes of recorder.